spidermoy/Model_Checking-LTL-CTLS/README.md

 Let _n_ the number of variables, and _m_ the depth of the formulas of the experiments.
 Both _n_ and _m_ are positive integers.

-   * Run a random LTL (CTL) experiment: `./Main random LTL n m`
+   * Run a random LTL (or CTL) experiment: `./Main random LTL n m` or `./Main random CTL n m`
-   * Run a random LTL (CTL) experiment comparing with nuXmv: `./Main random nuXmv LTL n m`
+   * Run a random LTL (or CTL) experiment comparing with nuXmv: `./Main random nuXmv LTL n m` or `./Main random nuXmv CTL n m`
+   * Run a random LTL experiment with counterexamples: `./Main random LTLc n m`
+   * Run a random LTL experiment with counterexamples comparing with nuXmv: `./Main random nuXmv LTLc n m`
+   * Run a specific LTL experiment by using their initial seeds: `./Main seeds ranInit ranNumInit ranKS ranF LTLc n m`
-   * Run a specific experiment by using their initial seeds: `./Main seeds ranInit ranNumInit ranKS ranF experiment n m`
+   * Run a specific LTL or CTL experiment by using their initial seeds: `./Main seeds ranInit ranNumInit ranKS ranF LTL n m`
-   * Run a specific experiment by using their initial seeds comparing with nuXmv: `./Main seeds nuXmv ranInit ranNumInit ranKS ranF experiment n m`
+   * Run a specific LTL or CTL experiment by using their initial seeds comparing with nuXmv: `./Main seeds nuXmv ranInit ranNumInit ranKS ranF LTL n m`
    * Run simple LTL and CTL examples: `./Main examples`
    * Run the experiments in my thesis: `./Main thesis_experiments`